ddimatos/ims-zosmf-dbdc/README.md

       `<IMS REPLY NUMBER><Transaction Code><5 spaces><Process code><3 spaces><Last Name><5 spaces><period>`
     * In the following screen capture, the reply number is 28 and the command run is: `28IVTNO     DISPLAY   LAST1     .`
       ![ims display command example](img/ims.display.cmd.png)
-    * The IMS console will display a new reply number 29 and command it ran.
+    * The IMS console will display a new reply number 29 and the command it ran.
       * To obtain the result, run the command `29/.` which follows syntasx `<IMS REPLY NUMBER></.>`
         ![IMS Display tran result](img/ims.reply.display.cmd.png)
-    * The results will be shown in the IMS terminal session.
+    * The result **FIRST1    8-111-1111D01/R010001  IMS1** will be shown in the IMS terminal session.
       ![IMS Display tran result](img/ims.result.display.cmd.png)

 ## Troubleshooting